 |Simupedia (1.28.0)||THTH Member Component License|

 Simantics Platform is licensed under Eclipse Public License.
 The license does not have to apply to 3rd party applications and plug-ins that are integrated with Simantics.
 That means, an application built on Simantics can be e.g. a commercial, closed code.
 Or it can be an open source product.
 In any case, the application and plug-in licensing have to respect Simantics licensing.
 E.g. if a plug-in component uses a so-called "Strict GPL", the integration with Simantics has to be done with extra care; the GPL licensed software can't influence the licensing of Simantics platform.
 For commercial products, the application or plug-in has to be clearly separated from the platform and all the integration code needed in the Simantics platform side has to be licensed under Eclipse Public License (EPL).

-More about Simantics Desktop and platform licensing can be found from Simantics Licensing
+More about Simantics Platform licensing can be found from Simantics Licensing

 General work flow